gabrielcedran/spring-redis-distributed-key-lock/README.md

 If the number of retries exceeds, a LockException will be thrown.

 Warning: You should not perform lock in your entire application because it could cause performance issues.
-It should be used only where you really need to guarantee that concurrent processes don't overwrite each other.
+It should be used only where it is really needed to guarantee that concurrent processes don't overwrite each other.

 #### Example of usage: